andy192700/psdoframework/Documentation/GettingStarted.md

 - a directory structure for housing your code (which will be empty at this point)
 - subdirectories with `.gitkeep` files within them, this is so the structure can be instantly committed to source control, feel free to remove them as they are completely benign otherwise

-For more information regarding project structure see the relevant [documentation](./ProjectStructure.md), for more detail regarding the `create-project` function see [here](./CLIFunctions.md#create-project).
+For more information regarding project structure see the relevant [documentation](./ProjectStructure.md), for more detail regarding the `new-project` function see [here](./CLIFunctions.md#new-project).

 Secondly, add a Process to the project: